dezoito/dezoito.github.io/_posts/2015-04-07-fw1-example-accessing-external-service.md

         .....

         if (len(st_summary.errordetail) > 0) {
-            return "There was an error trying to use summary service :'(";
+            return "There was an error trying to use the summary service :'(";
         } else {
             return st_summary.filecontent;
         }